- 1 The best telescopes for astrophotography

 If you are searching for the best affordable telescope out there, never settle for the one that first gets your attention.
 Try to shop around first so that you can learn about amazing deals that you can encounter.
 We have done the hard part, so the rest is up to you.
 To begin with, here are the best affordable telescope that you can choose from.

-- EASY TO USE – Excellent for beginning astronomers, the telescope comes with a tripod and sets up in less than 1 minute
+- Easy assembly and quick start guid,excellent for beginning astronomers, the telescope comes with a tripod and sets up in less than 1 minute

 The NexStar 130 SLT from Celestron